datan3-2020/assignment-4-Danjao196/assignment4.md

     ![](assignment4_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

+The message of this graph is that net monthly pay is clustered around the ~1300 pounds mark.
+After that it tails off quite fast with a small bump again at 5500 pounds.

 2. Line chart (20 points).
 The lines show the non-parametric association between age and monthly earnings for men and women.